-EU proposes yearly rule-of-law 'reviews'
+EU proposes yearly rule of law 'reports'

 The text came out one day after Poland's ruling party agreed to back Germany's candidate, Ursula von der Leyen, for the commission top post in a vote in Strasbourg.

-A commission spokesman said it had been held back to make sure its publication did not interfere with the vote.
+A commission spokesman said the proposal had been held back to make sure its publication did not interfere with the vote.

-Asked by EUobserver if the vote had interfered with the text, for instance by watering down language to make Poland happy, another EU official said no - "the text has been stable for quite a while now".
+Asked by EUobserver if the vote had interfered with the document, for instance, by watering down language to make Poland happy, another EU official said no - "the text has been stable for quite a while now".